Glossary of Terms and AcronymsNOTE: The use of the term ‘Avondale’ through this document refers to Avondale University

 ITECA: Independent Tertiary Education Council Australia – see https://www.iteca.edu.au/ Previously known as the Australian Council of Private Education and Training (ACPET) See

 Jointly conferred award: An award conferred by more than one education institution.
-Avondale has a jointly conferred award scheme with Charles Sturt University for its higher education awards.
-See Graduation & Award Conferral Policy at http://www.avondale.edu.au/policies/
+Avondale entered a jointly conferred award scheme with Charles Sturt University for its higher education awards from December 2015.
+This will be phased out from semester two 2022 and will continue for existing students during a transition period ending 31 December 2025.
+See Graduation & Award Conferral Policy at https://www.avondale.edu.au/policies/

 Last day to enter a unit: Students are expected to be enrolled in their unit/s by the published commencement of the relevant teaching period.
-Where students wish to change a unit, they may enrol in a unit up until close of business of the fifth academic day of a 14 week teaching period (or pro rata point in a teaching period of a different length).
+Where students wish to change a unit, they may enrol in a unit up until close of business of the fifth academic day of a 13 week teaching period (or pro rata point in a teaching period of a different length).
+Students given a late course offer after the commencement of the teaching period, have until close of business of the end of week 2 (or pro rata point in a teaching period of a different length).
 Enrolling in a unit after the first day of the teaching period requires approval by the relevant Course Convenor and lecturer.
-See Unit Enrolment Policy at http://www.avondale.edu.au/policies/
+See Unit Enrolment Policy at https://www.avondale.edu.au/policies/

-Last day to withdraw from a unit: Students withdrawing from a unit prior to the relevant census day must obtain the approval of the Course Convenor.
+Last day to withdraw from a unit: Students withdrawing from a unit must consult with the Course Convenor.
 Withdrawals after census date will result in a grade of Withdrawal Late Without Academic Penalty (WL) or Fail due to Late Withdrawal (FW).
 A student is still liable for the full tuition fee where withdrawal from a unit occurs after the relevant census date.
-See Unit Enrolment Policy at http://www.avondale.edu.au/policies/
+See Unit Enrolment Policy at https://www.avondale.edu.au/policies/

-Late Enrolment Fee: A financial penalty applied to a student who fails to enrol in his/her unit/s by the published deadline for the relevant teaching period.
-The deadlines are published in the official Avondale Academic Calendar which can be viewed at http://www.avondale.edu.au/calendars and see Unit Enrolment Policy at http://www.avondale.edu.au/policies/
+Late Enrolment Fee: A financial penalty applied to a student who fails to enrol in their unit/s by the published deadline for the relevant teaching period.
+The deadlines are published in the official Avondale Academic Calendar which can be viewed at https://www.avondale.edu.au/calendars and see Unit Enrolment Policy at https://www.avondale.edu.au/policies/

 Maximum time limit to complete a course: The maximum time to complete a course from the time of commencement is based on the following formula: